Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

-# Azylem's easy home (not public) Dero node guide, using Netrunner, Linux Mint and low cost hardware with a 500GB SSD.
+# Azylem's easy home (not public) Dero node guide, using Netrunner, Linux Mint and low cost hardware with a 500GB SSD
-(I set these up in people's houses :), so they can access Dero easily and privately)
+These are what I set up in people's houses :), so they can access Dero easily and privately

 # Step 1
 1. Requires: